Skip to navigation Skip to content

 • a permanent residence visa, any periods of presence as an Australian resident can be counted towards the NARWP.
 Periods of presence as an Australian resident prior to 26 February 2001 are counted towards the NARWP if the customer now has a permanent visa.
 An exemption from the NARWP cannot apply to these customers until they obtain a permanent residence visa

-Exception: the NARWP for a Low Income Health Care Card (LIC) and Commonwealth Seniors Health Card (CSHC) can be served by claimants who arrived in Australia on a New Zealand passport.
+Exception: the NARWP for a Low Income Health Care Card (LIC) and Commonwealth Seniors Health Card (CSHC) can be served by non-protected SCV holders.
 To qualify for an ex-Carer Allowance Health Care Card (EHC) and serve the NARWP, an SCV must be protected

-Note: if a non-protected SCV holder has a child who is an Australian citizen, or permanent visa holder, they may be eligible to claim SpB for the child.
+Note: if a non-protected SCV holder has a child who is an Australian citizen, permanent visa holder or holder of a certain temporary visa that qualify customers for some payments, they may be eligible to claim SpB for the child.
 See Special Benefit (SpB) for Australian Citizen Child (ACC) and Australian permanent resident children.

 Procedure ends here.